SubstrateLabs/chatbot-starter/README.md

 - Handles chat history
 - Modern, polished React UI with minimal dependencies

+We're planning to extend this a bunch with things like speech-to-text input, text-to-speech output, memory, and more.
+File an issue if there are features you want to see us build!

-Right now it's food/cooking themed and can help you come up with recipes and cooking techniques, but it's easy to extend.
+Currently the chatbot is food/cooking themed, but it's easy to extend.

 ![Screenshot](/screenshot.gif)